Sell digital content with LaterPay. It allows super easy and fast payments from as little as 5 cent up to 149.99 Euro at a 15% fee and no fixed costs.

 The plugin allows you to set different price types for your blog posts:

 With time passes, you can sell time-limited access to all the LaterPay content * on your entire website * in a specific category * on your entire website except for a specific category.
 The user will have access to all the covered content during the validity period and afterwards, this access will expire automatically.
-Time passes are displayed within a dedicated sidebar widget that automatically sorts available time passes by relevance.
-Be careful when deleting a time pass: Users, who have bought the respective time pass, will lose the access to the covered content.
-Deleted time passes cannot be restored.
+If you delete a time pass from the WordPress plugin, users, who have purchased this time pass before, will still be able to access their purchase.
+Time passes are by default displayed below your posts or can be positioned manually using a shortcode or a WordPress action.

 For each time pass, you can create any number of voucher codes that enable your users to purchase a time pass for a reduced price.
-A user can enter a voucher code in the time pass sidebar widget by clicking "I have a voucher".
-The price for the respective time pass will then be updated.
+A user can enter a voucher code below the respective time pass and its price will then be updated.
 Voucher codes are not user specific and can be used for any number of times until you delete them.
 Deleting a voucher code will not affect the access to time passes which have already been purchased with this code.

 You have the choice between two presentation modes for your teaser content: